dependents/Dependents/readme.md

 ### Features:

-* Find JavaScript modules that depend on the current JavaScript module.
+* Find JavaScript/Sass files that depend on the current JavaScript/Sass file.
 * Jump to a dependency
 * Open all dependent files

-Currently supporting: AMD, CommonJS, and ES6 codebases.
+Currently supporting: AMD, CommonJS, ES6, and Sass codebases.

 ### Usage